salient-labs/toolkit/README.md

 # lkrms/util

-A lightweight PHP toolkit with opinionated defaults.
+A PHP toolkit with opinionated defaults and a small footprint.

 ## Installation